 1:16 (0.75 tsp salt to 0.25 cup water)

 1:12 (1.0 tsp baking soda to 0.25 cup water)

 1:16 (0.75 tsp baking soda to 0.25 cup water)

 1:24 (0.5 tsp baking soda to 0.25 cup water)

 - Tell students they will apply a small amount of each solution to a separate petri dish and allow the solution to dry.
 Ask them to predict what will happen when the solutions dry.
-They can verbally explain their predictions but should also draw or write what they expect to observe.
+They can verbally explain their predictions but should also draw or write what they expect to observe on a piece of paper or the observation worksheet.
 As appropriate based on student abilities, make sure students consider the different salt ratios or salt types in their predictions.